Sing a Song of Sex: Themes

-The film is a realization of Oshima's philosophy that when desire runs up against its limits (e.g. against the realm of criminality), one needs to take a leap into the deeper realm of the imaginary.
+The film is a realization of Ōshima's philosophy that when desire runs up against its limits (e.g. against the realm of criminality), one needs to take a leap into the deeper realm of the imaginary.
 It is a dreamlike portrayal of the violence of frustrated male sexuality, with a background of protests against the war in Vietnam and against the state.
 It also explores generational conflict between a politically organized earlier generation and a more individualistic and rebellious younger generation.

 Discrimination Against Koreans

 Sing a Song of Sex is part of an unofficial trilogy of films that deal in part with the topic of Koreans in Japan.
 The other two are Death by Hanging and Three Resurrected Drunkards.
 The central female character of the film is Sachiko Kaneda, who is an ethnic Korean.
 In the folk songs rally, she interrupts an American song to sing a sexually themed song.
 The song's voice is that of a Korean prostitute attempting to lure Japanese customers for money, but the audience of young people cannot understand or empathize with her song; soon after that a number of the young men who had been previously playing music forcibly take her away and it's suggested that they try to rape her.

 In the film’s final scene, Ōtake’s lover gives the four boys an impromptu lesson on the origins of the Japanese race.
 In it she argues that the Japanese imperial family descended wholly from Korean conquerors.